 Our curriculum reflects our belief in the importance of the individual: it is designed to offer unusual breadth, choice and flexibility.
 Lessons are delivered by highly qualified, enthusiastic specialists with a love for their subjects and a real commitment to their pupils and the process of teaching and learning.
 From the beginning, teaching takes place in optimum-sized groups in attractive, purpose-built, modern classrooms grouped in dedicated department areas.
 Lessons are well-equipped with ICT and other resources.

-Pupils start in Year 7 with a broad base of subjects including Latin, French and Design Technology.
+Pupils start in Year 7 with a broad base of subjects including Latin, French and Three Dimensional Design.
 Science is delivered separately as Biology, Chemistry and Physics from the first year.
 In Year 8, pupils opt to study a second Modern Foreign Language (either German or Spanish) and they also choose to study one from Three Dimensional Design or Food Preparation & Nutrition, and one from Classical Civilisation or Latin.
 Year 8 students also study Textiles within their Fine Art lessons.
 In Year 9 students are able to choose whether to continue with one or two foreign languages.
-Depending on their choice, pupils may also opt to study one or three from Classical Civilisation, Food Preparation & Nutrition, Latin, PE Theory, Textiles or Three Dimensional Design.
+Depending on their choice, pupils may also opt to study one or three from Classical Civilisation, Food Preparation & Nutrition, Latin, Sports Leadership, Textiles or Three Dimensional Design.
 Study and Research Skills and Personal, Social, Health and Economic Education (PSHEE), feature as discrete subjects from Year 7.

-In the middle of Year 9, GCSE and IGCSE options are chosen, with most pupils continuing with ten subjects to GCSE.
-‘Twilight’ and ‘fast-track’ courses offered to GCSE are one example of how our curriculum is shaped to achieve maximum choice, tailored to the individual.
+In the middle of Year 9, I/GCSE options are chosen, with most pupils continuing with ten subjects to I/GCSE.
+‘Twilight’ and ‘fast-track’ courses offered to I/GCSE are one example of how our curriculum is shaped to achieve maximum choice, tailored to the individual.

 Whilst being neither ‘super selective’ or an academic ‘hot house’ Walthamstow Hall’s magic formula of optimum class size, fantastic facilities and outstanding, specialist teaching staff delivers high levels of added value for every pupil.
-Walthamstow Hall consistently ranks highly amongst independent schools for ‘added value’ scores and is equally well placed within national league tables measuring GCSE, A level and university destination successes.
+Walthamstow Hall consistently ranks highly amongst independent schools for ‘added value’ scores and is equally well placed within national league tables measuring I/GCSE, A Level and university destination successes.

 Learning Beyond the Classroom